BitcoinDesign/Guide/guide.md

 ### [Getting started]({{ '/guide/getting-started/introduction/' | relative_url }})

-Provides top-level overviews of common visual language, technology, software, and hardware.
+Provides top-level overviews of open design, common visual language, technology, software, and hardware.

 ---

 ### [Designing bitcoin products]({{ '/guide/designing-products/introduction/' | relative_url }})

-A close look at the design process, from the concept of open design to use cases and frameworks like the usage life cycle.
+A close look at the design process, from conducting user research to use cases and frameworks like the usage life cycle.

 ---